pe200012/lisp-formatter/test/README.md

 - **Unicode Support**: Tests for unicode in atoms and strings
 - **Different Delimiters**: Tests for `[]` brackets and `{}` braces (Clojure-style)
 - **Special Inline Heads**: Tests for special forms like `if`, `define` with inline args
-- **Different Format Styles**: Tests for various formatting strategies (InlineAlign, NewlineAlign, TryInline)
+- **Different Format Styles**: Tests for various formatting strategies (InlineAlign, Newline, TryInline)

 ### Format Styles